COVID-19 Vaccination in Maine

 I have a medical condition -- how will I know if the vaccine is safe for me?

 You should discuss any concerns with your health care provider to determine your best course of action.
-For more about the three approved COVID-19 vaccines, consult this U.S. CDC fact sheet.
+For more about the approved COVID-19 vaccines, consult this U.S. CDC fact sheet.

 I’ve already had COVID-19.
 Do I need the vaccine?